einar-hjortdal/sessions/redis_store.md

 import coachonko.sessions

 // Create options structs
-redis_pool_opts := redis.PoolOpts{
+redis_opts := redis.Options{
-  // Refer to vredis documentation
+  // Refer to Coachonko/redis documentation
 }
 cookie_opts := sessions.CookieOptions{
   // Provide a secret to encrypt the value of the cookies.